Penshurst, New South Wales: Commercial area

 The main shopping centre is located around Penshurst railway station on Penshurst Street, Bridge Street and The Strand.
 Commercial developments are also found along Forest Road and King Georges Road.
 The Penshurst RSL Club is a centre of social activity.
 The area also contains The Gamesmen Store and Museum, dedicated to video games since 1982.

 Transport

 Penshurst railway station is on the Illawarra Line of the Sydney Trains network.
 It is approximately 27 minutes from Sydney Central via train.
 The main roads through Penshurst are King Georges Road and Forest Road.
-Punchbowl Bus Company also operates bus services 941 and 943 in Penshurst.
+U-Go Mobility also operates bus services 941 and 943 in Penshurst.